hastagAB/MLH-Fellowship_24.FAL.A.2/README.md

 ### 3. **CTpF (Capture the Pod Flag) Activity** 🏴‍☠️🚩

 - As part of our fellowship activities, I participated using AudioSeal in an event called **"MLH Capture the Pod Flag (CTpF)"** for my MLH pod.
 The goal was to create a collaborative learning experience where fellows designed and solved challenges to capture flags in the format `mlh{example_flag}`.
-I set up the Audios watermarked with hidden flag codes to develop my challenge and eventually contributed it to the team's shared repository.
+I set up the Audio watermarked with hidden flag codes to develop my challenge and eventually contributed it to the team's shared repository.
 Adding a fun and competitive edge to the activity.
-It was a great opportunity to strengthen the pod’s camaraderie while makeing other memebers learn about AudioSeal and related concepts. 🔐💡
+It was a great opportunity to strengthen the pod’s camaraderie while making other members learn about AudioSeal and related concepts. 🔐💡

 ## 📚 **Learnings and Challenges Faced**

 ### 1. **Understanding the AudioCraft Pipeline** 🔍🔗

 - Initially, understanding the **AudioCraft pipeline** and how it integrated with AudioSeal was challenging.
 It required a deep dive into the internals of both repositories, and I had to navigate through a significant amount of code to understand the data flow and architecture.
-However, with the help of my mentors Tuan and Hady & by consistently studying the documentation and experimenting hands-on, I eventually gained a solid understanding.
+However, with the help of my mentors [Tuan](https://github.com/antoine-tran) and [Hady](https://github.com/hadyelsahar) & by consistently studying the documentation and experimenting hands-on, I eventually gained a solid understanding.
 This process taught me patience and reinforced the importance of guided exploration. 🌱💪

 - **AudioCraft's Role**: AudioCraft provided an essential building block for handling the audio data pipeline, offering key functionalities such as data augmentation and efficient processing.
 Understanding how to leverage AudioCraft to preprocess and augment data was crucial for optimizing the watermarking tasks.
 Learning its features empowered me to utilize the audio data more effectively, ultimately training my own custom model. 📈🔊